 - Psychosocial research including supportive measures for people with lung cancer and their families

 - Quality of care and outcomes research for the improvement of healthcare standards and overall patient outcomes

-LCRF Pilot Grants provide a maximum of $150,000 in funding over a period of two years to early- and mid-career investigators (within ten years of faculty appointment).
-For full details, please refer to the request for proposals on the LCRF Pilot Grant Program award page.
+These awards provide a maximum of $150,000 in funding over a period of two years to early- and mid-career investigators.
+For full details, eligibility criteria, and application instructions, please refer to the request for proposals.